 Of course, the Prime Minister would have liked to have been able to negotiate further concessions from the EU.
 The remaining 27 EU members have made it clear that this deal represents their limits.
 I struggle to understand therefore, how any other group expects to improve on these terms by starting again at square one.

 Finally, the agreement respects the outcome of the 2016 referendum, when voters throughout the UK made their views clear.
 It would be disrespectful to democracy for a further referendum to take place in the hope that the people “get it right this time.”

-Copyright 2019 Mark Pawsey Conservative Parliamentary Candidate for Rugby & Bulkington.
+Copyright 2020 Mark Pawsey MP Member of Parliament for Rugby & Bulkington.
 All rights reserved.